docker/cli/docs/reference/commandline/start.md

 ### <a name="attach"></a>  Start a container and attach to its STDOUT/STDERR (--attach, -a)

-> This option is experimental.
->
-> This command is experimental on the Docker daemon.
-It should not be used in
-> production environments.
-> To enable experimental features on the Docker daemon, edit the
-> [daemon.json](/engine/reference/commandline/dockerd/
-#daemon-configuration-file)

 To start a container and attach to its STDOUT/STDERR and forward signals, use the `--attach` or `-a` option.
 For example, if you create an nginx container named my_nginx_container, you can start it and monitor its logs using the following:

 ```console